blauharley/LoremImageCryptonator/README.md

 LoremImageCryptonator
 =====================

-Short-Description: A JavaScript-package to insert some text into an image (*.jpg, *.png, *.gif) and extract some text from an image (Crypto-image).
+General-Description: A JavaScript-package to insert some text into an image (*.jpg, *.png, *.gif) and extract some text from an image (Crypto-image).

 <h3>Supported Options:</h3>
 The options below are